Alex Verdugo Player Props: Red Sox vs. Reds

-Alex Verdugo -- with a slugging percentage of .342 in his past 10 games, including no home runs) -- will be in action for the Boston Red Sox against the Cincinnati Reds, with Luke Weaver on the mound, on May 31 at 7:10 PM ET.
+On Thursday, Alex Verdugo (.308 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 7:10 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Diamondbacks.
+In his most recent appearance, he had two hits (going 2-for-5) against the Reds.

 Alex Verdugo Game Info & Props vs. the Reds